phoebe-wu/covid-collectioncentre-locator/README.md

 - As a user, I want to be able to view all centers in a city.
 - As a user, I want to be able to view all centers in a city that do drive-through testing.
 - As a user, I want to be able to view all centers in a health authority.
-- As a user, I want to be able to select a center and add it to a "favourites" list.
+- As a user, I want to be able to select a center and add it to a Favourites List.